 Yin Yoga One to One

 Where?
 I have my own dedicated small yoga studio, situated on the edge of York, which is perfect for one to one private yoga sessions.
 The studio is full of lovely yoga mats, blocks,bolsters, straps, blankets and other yoga props for you to use in your private yoga sessions - so there's no need to bring anything with you.
-If you prefer I can also travel to your home to work with you, bringing mats, props and everything you may need with me, to help with nap times etc.
+If you prefer I can also travel to your home to work with you, bringing mats, props and everything you may need with me.

 Cost: Private yoga at my own studio is £45 per 1 hour session.
 A block of five 1 hour classes is £200 (saving £25 on individual session prices).
 Travel to your home or place of work will be at an additional cost, depending on location.